 The benefits of exercise when living with a brain tumour

-Fatigue and depression are common side effects of a brain tumour diagnosis and if you don't do anything to combat them, they can have a negative effect on both your professional and personal life.
-But there are ways to help tackle fatigue and depression – and one common method is gentle, frequent exercise.
+Fatigue and depression are common side effects of a brain tumour diagnosis and if you don’t do anything to combat them, they can have a negative effect on both your professional and personal life.
+But some of the benefits of exercise are that it might help tackle fatigue and depression.

 - more energy

 - decreased anxiety

 The difference between ‘normal’ fatigue (for example, from poor sleep) and persistent fatigue is that you may find it doesn’t matter how much sleep you get, you will remain tired.